RG-GitUser/SVG-Logo-Maker/README.md

 ## Usage

 Users are able to generate a personalized logo using only the terminal.
+As a user, you will also be able to run an associated test case that verifies the overall funcionality of the application.

 ### Screenshot